nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 |Holidays | New Year, Christmas| The dates of the holiday of the current year|

 > * If you are adding a date of the current year, you can leave out the year because dates without specified year are assumed to be **the current year**. *See the first 3 entries of the  Date Format Table*
-> * HH:mm in 24 hour format or hh:mm am/pm.
+> * You can input time as HH:mm in 24 hour format or hh:mm am/pm.
 > * Times without am/pm are assumed to be in 24 hour format.
-> * You may include either both date and time seperated with a space or just either one or even none at all.
+> * You may include both date and time, date only, time only or even none at all.

 ### 3.2.2 Adding a task with smart add: `smartadd`

+##### Typing prefixes is too troublesome ?
+Try `smartadd`.

-Smart add is similiar to add in the sense that they both adds a new task.
-However, smart add is more flexible and allows you to add a task's location and date details without using the prefixes. <strong>Note: This command requires the internet to work.</strong>
+`smartadd` is similiar to add in the sense that they both add a new task.
+However, `smartadd` is more flexible and allows you to add a task's location and date details without using the prefixes. <strong>Note: This command requires the internet to work.</strong>

-Description: Flexibly adds a task without specifying prefixes.
+Description: Flexibly adds a task without specifying prefixes for date and location.

 Format: sa DESCRIPTION [r/REMARK] [t/TAG]...